Greater Manchester Case Study

 - Conducted analysis of pre-1st April 2022 outbreak data by workplace to post, by workplace settings (large and SMEs)

 Study 2 – mixed methods

-- Survey of employers (large and SMEs) and employees to investigate changes in behaviour, response, resilience and risk perception of COVID.
+- Conducted a survey of employers (large and SMEs) and employees to investigate changes in behaviour, response, resilience and risk perception of COVID.